Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: Leptoquark Lagrangian

 Generically, the kinetic and gauge couplings of leptoquarks are described by the Lagrangians

 where the field-strength tensor for the vector leptoquarks is $V_{\mu \nu} = D_{\mu} V_{\nu} - D_{\nu} V_{\mu}$.
 The SM covariant derivative is given by

 where the $\lambda^{A}$ and $I_{k}$ are the generators of the SU(3) and SU(2) symmetry groups, respectively, while $Y$ is the LQ hypercharge operator.
 Note that the $I^{k}$ depend on the leptoquark SU(2) representation, e.g.\ for a leptoquark doublet, $I_{k}=\tau_{k}/2$, with $\tau_{k}$ being the Pauli matrices, while for a triplet we have $I_k = (I_k)_{lm} = - i \varepsilon_{klm}$, with $\varepsilon_{abc}$ being the three-dimensional Levi-Civita pseudotensor ($\varepsilon_{123}= 1$).
 In Eq.~(\ref{eq:lsv}), the dots in the vector leptoquark Lagrangian correspond to other $D=4$ terms that involve additional interactions of the SM gauge fields with the leptoquarks, and self-interactions between the latter.
 These are allowed by the gauge symmetry (although their couplings are not determined by it) and facilitate the renormalizability of the vector Lagrangian (see Ref.\cite{Gabrielli:2015hua}), but their explicit form is not essential for further discussion so we do not show them here.
 Note that we do not consider these vector leptoquarks being gauge bosons of an extended gauge symmetry: The gauge interactions of vector leptoquarks cannot be unambiguously defined due to their uncertain gauge nature, and an ultraviolet completion might be needed \cite{Gonderinger:2010yn}.

-Finally, the coupling of leptoquarks to the SM Higgs doublet has also been studied \cite{Hirsch:1996qy}, but as we are mostly interested in the contribution of leptoquarks to the $D=6$ four-fermion operators, we do not need to consider it.
+Finally, we do not consider the coupling of leptoquarks to the SM Higgs doublet \cite{Hirsch:1996qy, Crivellin:2020mjs}.
+The diagonal couplings contribute, together with the mass parameters in the Lagrangian, to the total LQ mass after the spontaneous symmetry breaking has taken place and the Higgs acquired a vacuum expectation value.
+On the other hand, the off-diagonal couplings translate into a mixing of leptoquarks in Table~\ref{tab:LQ} when diagonalising the total LQ mass matrix and working in the mass basis.
+However, and as a consequence of the fact that the LQ--Higgs couplings involve two leptoquark fields, the corresponding mixing components behave as ${\cal O}(1/M_\text{LQ}^{2})$~\cite{Crivellin:2020mjs}.
+Hence, upon integration, the effects of the induced mixing to the four-fermion operators present in our analysis are ${\cal O}(1/M_\text{LQ}^{4})$, and are thus of higher order than the ones we consider in our work.

 The most general renormalizable Lagrangian based on the SM symmetries that realises interactions of leptoquarks with fermion pairs contains in total 10 types of leptoquark fields (which extends to 12 if right-handed neutrinos are brought into the picture): 5 scalar and 5 vector ones.
 For each leptoquark type, the terms potentially responsible for the $\ell$--$\tau$ conversion and $\tau \rightarrow(\ell+\text{hadrons})$ decays (with $\ell=e,\mu$) are shown in Table~\ref{tab:LQ}, where all possible flavour structures for the Yukawa-like couplings should be taken into account.